Kyŏn Hwŏn: Reign

-After crowning himself as ruler of Later Baekje, Kyŏn Hwŏn sent his army to present-day Hapcheon, southwest of the Silla capital Gyeongju, but the campaign failed and the army retreated.
-Then in 910, when Wang Kŏn, the general of the rival kingdom of Majin, attacked and captured the city of Naju, the very city in which Kyŏn Hwŏn had started his rebellion, he made an attempt to retake the city from Wang but failed.
+After crowning himself as ruler of Later Baekje, in the autumn of 901 Kyŏn Hwŏn sent his army to Taeya Fortress, present-day Hapcheon, southwest of the Silla capital Gyeongju, but the campaign failed and the army retreated.
+In 909, Kung Ye attacked Later Baekje by dispatching a naval force to conquer Chindo commandery in southwestern Korea.
+Then in 910, when Wang Kŏn, the general of the rival kingdom of Majin, attacked and captured the city of Naju, the very city in which Kyŏn Hwŏn had started his rebellion, he made an attempt to retake the city from Wang by laying siege to it for ten days but retreated after Kungye dispatched his navy to attack.
+In 916, Kyŏn once again laid siege to Taeya Fortress but failed to take it.

 In 918, Kung Ye, who had been maintaining his rule by acts of terror, was dethroned and murdered by his own army commanders.
 His general and chief minister Wang Kŏn was crowned as their new ruler, marking the beginning point of Goryeo.

-Kyŏn Hwŏn sent another major expedition to Hapcheon in 920 and finally succeeded in taking over the region, forcing King Gyeongmyeong into an alliance with Goryeo.
-Then he invaded the present-day Andong area, but his troops were defeated by local Silla guards.
+Kyŏn Hwŏn sent another major expedition to Taeya Fortress in 920, and continued his offensive southward and planned to siege Chillye Fortress, near modern day Gimhae.
+This offensive caused King Gyeongmyeong to send an emissary to Koryo, begging for assistance.
+Then Kyŏn invaded the present-day Andong area, but his troops were defeated by local Silla guards.
 Kyŏn Hwŏn was forced to make peace with Goryeo after the battle, through a hostage exchange of royal family members.
-However, when his nephew Chin Ho died, he killed the Goryeo hostage Wang Shin, cousin of Wang Kon, and resumed war against Goryeo.
+However, when his nephew Chin Ho died in 926, he killed the Goryeo hostage Wang Shin, cousin of Wang Kon, and resumed war against Goryeo.
+He led a punitive expedition against Goryeo, but the invasion stalled and Goryeo went on the offensive with the aid of Silla in January 927.

 In 927, Kyŏn Hwŏn led his army himself and directly attacked the Silla capital of Gyeongju.
-King Gyeongae was unprepared for this attack, and he chose suicide over capture by the invading army of Later Baekje.
-Kyŏn Hwŏn then established Kim Pu (who became King Gyeongsun) as the next Silla king.
+King Gyeongae was unprepared for this attack, and the Sillan king was captured by the army of Later Baekje.
+Many members of the Sillan royal court were also captured and Kyŏn's army sacked the city.
+Kyŏn forced the Sillan King to commit suicde, raped Gyeongae's primary consort, and permitted his underlings to sexually assault the Sillan royal concubines.
+He then enthroned Gyeongsun of Silla to break Silla's allaince with Goryeo.

 On his way back, he was met by the forces led by Wang Kŏn, and easily defeated the Goryeo army, killing many of Wang's notable generals and warriors, with Wang barely escaping through the daring self-sacrifice of his general Sin Sung-gyŏm and Kim Nak.
 One year later he took over the city of Jinju from Silla.
+In 929, Kyŏn Hwŏn led his armies and crossed the Nakdong River and destroyed Later Sabeol, which was a short-lived state founded by Sillan Prince Pak Ŏn-ch'ang.